Mark Dylewski, M.D.

 Dylewski graduated from the University of Miami Miller School of Medicine in 1993.
 He completed surgical residencies at the University of California Davis-East Bay and the University of Albany Medical Center before returning to South Florida as a specialist in minimally invasive chest surgery.

 From there, he rose to leadership positions in the Baptist Health system and helped launch the Cardiac and Thoracic Surgery Group in South Miami.

 He is a founding member of the Clinical Robotic Surgical Association, and his peers consider him one of the nation’s top experts in pulmonary and esophageal surgery.
 He is also a member of the American College of Surgeons, General Thoracic Surgical Club and Society of Thoracic Surgery.

 Dylewski maintains close working relationships with top medical oncologists and radiation oncologists in South Florida.
-This ensures his patients with pleural mesothelioma can benefit from a multimodal treatment plan that gives them the best chance of living longer.
+This ensures his patients receive the best form of mesothelioma treatment, called multimodal therapy, which combines surgery, chemotherapy and radiation therapy.

 Robotic surgery for chest cancers is a young and rapidly evolving field.
 Dylewski developed a method for removing tumors without needing to spread a patient’s rib cage.